emissary-ingress/emissary/reference/rate-limits.md

 ## The `rate_limits` attribute

-In pre-0.50 versions of Ambassador, a mapping can specify the `rate_limits` list attribute and at least one `rate_limits` rule which will call the external [RateLimitService](/reference/services/rate-limit-service) before proceeding with the request.
+In pre-0.50 versions of Ambassador Edge Stack, a mapping can specify the `rate_limits` list attribute and at least one `rate_limits` rule which will call the external [RateLimitService](/reference/services/rate-limit-service) before proceeding with the request.
 An example:

 ```yaml
 apiVersion: ambassador/v0